vilounos/UltraTabletDriver/README.md

 - Wacom CTL-472 (One By Wacom Small) - tested
 - XP Pen Star G640 - not tested but should work

+-  If you want to add support for your tablet, follow instruction in this repository: [GetRawData](https://github.com/vilounos/getrawdata-tablet)

 ## Minimum requirements:
 - CPU with at least 4 threads recommended - The driver is CPU based + uses multithreadning
 - Windows 10/11 - tested on 11 only